-- Dresses, skirts, dress pants, khakis, corduroy, and nonblue denim. - Dressy blouses, or sweaters are allowed. - Dress shoes, boots, and sandals; no athletic or casual shoes. - Slacks, khakis, corduroy, and non-blue denim pants. - Button-ups or sweaters are allowed. - Dress shoes and boots; no athletic, casual shoes, or sandals.
+- Slacks, khakis, corduroy, and non-blue denim pants may be worn for vespers dress. - Button-ups or sweaters may be worn for vespers. - Dress shoes and boots may be worn for vespers dress; no athletic, casual shoes, or sandals.

+Church Dress

-Church Women
+Women